center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Precision
 ---------

-**Precision is the ratio of true positives to positive results matched by an analytic.**
+**Precision is the fraction of relevant malicious events among all events matched by an analytic.**

 High precision analytics create fewer false positives.
 Precision is high at lower levels of the pyramid (e.g. file hashes) but can be challenging for analytics higher on the